• Home

 Reinitialise the Electric Sunroof

 If the electric sunroof on your Alfa Romeo Giulietta (2010–2020) has stopped working with one touch — usually after the battery has been disconnected or run flat — it needs re-initialising so it relearns its end positions.
-It’s an owner job done from the sunroof switch.
+It’s a normal owner job, not a fault, and it’s done from the sunroof switch.
+After the relearn the panel will once again tilt, slide and close on a single press rather than only inching along while you keep the switch held down.

 When You Need This